These FAQs should answer most of your questions about arriving in Berkeley.

 For students living in University Housing

 There are no early move-ins.
+Only a select number of pre approved students.
 You can move in late, although you may miss some valuable orientation and programming.

 Go to the front desk of the Unit and they will assist you.
 If you arrive very late, you will need to call the staff person on call.
 Follow the instructions posted on the main door of the Unit office.